 Each app includes built-in lesson plans as well as male/female voice, font style and letter color options.

-Three Skill Levels Provide Optimal Reading Development
+Three Skill Levels at This Stage of Reading Development

-Skill 1 - Blending:
+Skill 1 - Blending

 Blending is taking individual letter sounds and combining or blending them into a meaningful word.
 Blending could be called "auditory reading" or reading only with sounds and no letters.
 Blending can be a difficult task when first trying and will take patience and persistence to master.
 For example, the process of turning the letter sounds "b, e, l, and t" into the word "belt" is a neurological challenge for emerging readers.
 However, it's the best way to prepare your child for the more difficult but essential skill of segmenting.

-Skill 2 - Segmenting:
+Skill 2 - Segmenting